This version was last updated on November 29, 2021

-You may receive marketing communications from us or via our trusted third parties if you have requested information from us or purchased products from us and, in each case, you have provided us with your consent to receive such communications and not opted out of receiving that marketing.
+You may receive marketing communications from us or via our trusted third parties if you have provided us with your consent to receive such communications and not opted out of receiving that marketing.

 We may occasionally use a third party such as SurveyMonkey or Mailchimp to help us administer our customer surveys or marketing communications however we will only do so where we are confident that appropriate safeguards and measures are in place.
 If you have opted in to receive marketing messaging, we may advertise to you via trusted third party services from companies such as Facebook and Google.
 Outside of that we will get your express opt-in consent before we share your personal data with any company outside FXhome for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages by contacting us directly, via your account or by clicking the link at the bottom of our marketing emails.

 Where you opt-out of receiving these marketing messages, we will remove you from further communications as soon as possible.
-Please note that opting-out will not mean that we delete all data that we hold about you as we will still need to retain this information for our records and pursuant to our legitimate business interests.
+Please note that even if you choose to opt-out, we may continue to send you service-related updates and notifications, or reply to your queries and feedback you provide us.